 In addition to 2-1-1s, users have included government, service and health agencies as well as philanthropic and financial organizations and community members who use 2-1-1 services.
 2-1-1 Counts data have been used to write grants, publish up-to-date reports and show evidence of community need.
 2-1-1 Counts has received positive feedback from 2-1-1 stakeholders and legislators and has been called a “real game changer” and the “best investment made in a long time” by 2-1-1 administrators.

 We continue to maintain and expand our relationships with 2-1-1 Missouri and other 2-1-1s and information-and-referral organizations across the U.S. and Canada.
 We listen to 2-1-1 Counts users and implement enhancements based on critical feedback.

 We are enhancing the 2-1-1 Counts search functions, redesigning the national landing page, increasing the data we collect and connecting to social media.
 We are also programming 2-1-1 Counts dashboards for more 2-1-1s.
-The United Way of North Carolina and the University of North Carolina at Chapel Hill have developed a marketing campaign and evaluation tool to be completed by summer 2016.

 KEY FACULTY AND STAFF